Overview

 property to be populated with ISO 3166-1 alpha-2 country codes.
 The segment

 feature type in the transportation theme is the only feature type that includes data for a complex set of properties that describe roads.
-The schema concepts section of this documentation describes these schema complexities in detail.
+The schema concepts section of this documentation describes these complexities in detail.

 Schema conventions